 We’re always looking to improve the blog, so if you have comments, ideas, questions, or even complaints, please email us at email@example.com.
 If you’re interested in contributing to the blog, you can find out how here!

 You can find more information and updates about Ploughshares on our website.

 Andrew Ladd is the blog editor for Ploughshares, and his work also has appeared in Apalachee Review, CICADA, Memoir Journal, Paper Darts, and The Rumpus, among others.
 His first novel, What Ends, was the winner of the 2012 AWP Prize in the Novel; it will be published in the U.S. in January 2014 by New Issues Press, and in the U.K. in summer 2014 by Oneworld Publications.
 He grew up in Edinburgh, Scotland, and has since lived in Boston, Montreal, and London; currently he lives in Brooklyn with his wife and cat.
 Follow him on Twitter @agoodladd.

 Miriam Cook is the Marketing Assistant for Ploughshares Literary Magazine and an MFA in Fiction candidate at Emerson College.
 Prior to joining the Ploughshares staff, she earned a BA in English at Whitman College and worked as a Program Coordinator at NTEN: Nonprofit Technology Network.

-Sydney Hermanson is the Marketing Intern for Ploughshares Literary Magazine.
-She is pursuing an BA in Writing, Literature, and Publishing with a minor in Leadership and Management at Emerson College.
+Camila Victoriano is the Marketing Intern for Ploughshares Literary Magazine.
+She is pursuing an BA in English Literature at Harvard University.